 Deer Lodge Centre is a 450-bed extended and personal care healthcare facility and hospital.
 I was the Department Director of Environmental Services.

-During transitioning from federal to provincial control and the renovation of the nine-building complex and the addition of a Personal Care tower.
+During the transition from federal to provincial control, the renovation of the nine-building complex, and the addition of a Personal Care tower.
 Decanted all residents/patient wards (four times).

 I managed the department (planning, organizing, staffing, controlling), developed job descriptions, hiring questionnaires, interviewed, hired, designed training programs and work assignments for the worker, supervisory, and clerical staff (45 FTE's).